Cognigy/Documentation/docs/en/docs/ai/billing.md

 - The conversation has more than 50 user inputs.
   The 51st input will begin a new conversation.
 - The conversation begins on one day and ends on another.
-  The user input on another day starts a new conversation.
+  The user input sent on a different day will begin a new conversation.

 ## Common scenarios